d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The static displacement geometry is therefore anisotropic in its local deformation but scalar in its bookkeeping: the same single function \(D(r,d)\) determines radial compression, tangential stretching, and net volume expansion of the displaced medium.

+This distinction is analogous to the horn integral comparison in the limited sense that volume and surface/support measure are different bookkeepers.
+A horn can enclose finite volume while carrying divergent surface area; likewise, a displacement geometry can have one behavior when read as enclosed volume and a different behavior when read as exposed support.
+The exterior displacement is not produced by inserting a literal Euclidean volume into the center.
+It is a radial support defect whose active exterior measure is shell/support area.
+The volume enclosed by the remapped shell is therefore not the sourced quantity; it is a downstream coordinate consequence of the surface-led displacement.

+A literal volume-addition rule would instead give

+\[
+r'^3=r^3+d^3,
+\]

+with displacement factor

+\[
+D_{\mathrm{vol}}(r,d)=\frac{(r^3+d^3)^{1/3}}{r}.
+\]

+At large radius this gives \(D_{\mathrm{vol}}-1\sim d^3/(3r^3)\), so its radial accumulation scales as \(1/r^2\).
+The support-area rule gives \(D-1\sim d^2/(2r^2)\), whose radial accumulation gives the required \(1/r\) cumulative displacement.
+The exterior weak-field map is therefore surface-led, not volume-led.

-Several immediate features of \(D(r,d)\) are worth recording.
-As \(r\to\infty\), one has \(D\to 1\), so the geometry tends smoothly to the undeformed background.
-Near the source, \(D\) grows without bound in the unregularized form, reflecting the concentration of the inserted displacement into the innermost region.
+Several immediate features of \(D(R,d)\) are worth recording.
+As \(R\to\infty\), one has \(D\to 1\), so the geometry tends smoothly to the undeformed background.
+Near the source, \(D\) grows without bound in the unregularized form, reflecting the concentration of the displacement defect into the innermost region.
 For the purposes of the present paper, however, the main role of \(D\) is the weak-field structure at radii large compared with \(d\).
 In that regime,

 \[
-D(r,d)=\sqrt{1+\frac{d^2}{r^2}}\approx 1+\frac{d^2}{2r^2},
+D(R,d)=\sqrt{1+\frac{d^2}{R^2}}\approx 1+\frac{d^2}{2R^2},
 \]

 so the local displacement above background falls with the inverse square of radius.

-That inverse-square falloff is the correct local field-strength behavior, but not yet the quantity that governs time dilation and the effective weak-field potential.
-The key step in this framework is that observable weak-field timing effects are controlled by the **cumulative displacement**, not merely by the local deviation \(D-1\).
-The cumulative field is defined by
+That inverse-square falloff is the local field-strength behavior.
+The accumulated transport burden is obtained by integrating the local excess along the radial path.
+Written first as a path-length excess,

 \[
-\Sigma(r)=\int_r^\infty \bigl(D(r')-1\bigr)\,dr'.
+\Delta\ell(R)=\int_R^\infty \bigl(D(R',d)-1\bigr)\,dR'.
 \]

-Its physical interpretation is the total excess transport medium encountered along the radial path from \(r\) out to infinity.
-In the weak-field limit \(d\ll r\), substituting \(D(r)-1\approx d^2/(2r^2)\) gives
+In the weak-field limit \(d\ll R\), substituting \(D(R,d)-1\approx d^2/(2R^2)\) gives

 \[
-\Sigma(r)\approx \int_r^\infty \frac{d^2}{2r'^2}\,dr'=\frac{d^2}{2r}.
+\Delta\ell(R)\approx \int_R^\infty \frac{d^2}{2R'^2}\,dR'=\frac{d^2}{2R}.
 \]

-This is the crucial transition from a local \(1/r^2\) structure to an accumulated \(1/r\) structure.
+The dimensionless cumulative displacement used in the effective geometry is the normalized quantity

+\[
+\Sigma(R)=\frac{\Delta\ell(R)}{\ell_0}\approx\frac{d^2}{2\ell_0 R},
+\]

+where \(\ell_0\) is the support-normalization length implicit in the earlier shorthand.
 The framework therefore has a definite hierarchy:

 \[
-D(r)-1 \sim \frac{d^2}{2r^2},
+D(R,d)-1 \sim \frac{d^2}{2R^2},
 \qquad
-\Sigma(r)\sim \frac{d^2}{2r},
+\Delta\ell(R)\sim \frac{d^2}{2R},
 \qquad
-\frac{d\Sigma}{dr}\sim \frac{d^2}{2r^2}.
+\Sigma(R)\sim \frac{d^2}{2\ell_0R},
+\qquad
+\frac{d\Sigma}{dR}\sim -\frac{d^2}{2\ell_0R^2}.
 \]

-The local displacement gives the field-strength scaling, the cumulative displacement gives the clock and propagation scaling, and the gradient of the cumulative displacement returns the inverse-square acceleration structure.
+The local displacement gives the field-strength scaling, the cumulative path-length excess gives the accumulated transport burden, the normalized cumulative displacement gives the clock and propagation scaling, and the gradient of the normalized cumulative displacement returns the inverse-square acceleration structure.

 This hierarchy connects the static geometry to Newtonian gravity.
-Matching the cumulative displacement to the standard weak-field time-dilation form gives
+Matching the normalized cumulative displacement to the standard weak-field time-dilation form gives

 \[
-\frac{d^2}{2r}=\frac{GM}{c^2r},
+\frac{d^2}{2\ell_0 R}=\frac{GM}{c^2R}=\frac{\ell_M}{2R},
+\qquad
+\ell_M\equiv\frac{2GM}{c^2},
 \]

 so that

 \[
-d^2=\frac{2GM}{c^2}.
+d^2=\ell_M\ell_0.
 \]

 With this identification, the acceleration associated with the cumulative displacement becomes

 \[
-g=c^2\frac{d\Sigma}{dr}=c^2\frac{d^2}{2r^2}=\frac{GM}{r^2}.
+g=-c^2\frac{d\Sigma}{dR}=c^2\frac{d^2}{2\ell_0 R^2}=\frac{GM}{R^2}.
 \]

-Thus Newtonian gravity appears not as a separate postulate, but as the acceleration associated with the gradient of accumulated displacement once the static source scale is tied to mass through \(d^2=2GM/c^2\).
+Thus Newtonian gravity appears as the acceleration associated with the gradient of accumulated displacement once the geometric displacement radius \(d\) is tied to the source gravitational length through \(d^2=\ell_M\ell_0\).
+The earlier shorthand equated \(d^2\) directly with \(\ell_M\); the explicit relation retains the normalization length.

-## 3. The Open Dynamics Problem
+## 3. Causal Displacement Dynamics

+### 3.1 Scope of the displacement equation

-The static displacement geometry developed in the previous section is already constrained enough to recover the weak-field hierarchy, the cumulative displacement \(\Sigma(r)\), and the Newtonian limit.
-What it does not yet provide is the dynamical law from which that geometry follows.
-The function \(D(r,d)\) describes the equilibrium displacement around a stationary source, but it is not yet derived as a solution of a field equation, action principle, or evolution law.
-The task for the remainder of this paper is to formulate that dynamical equation at the correct level: not as a replacement for the full microphysics of matter, but as the law governing the displacement layer specifically.
+The static displacement geometry developed in the previous section is already constrained enough to recover the weak-field hierarchy, the cumulative displacement \(\Sigma(R)\), and the Newtonian limit.
+The next step is the dynamical law associated with that geometry.
+The function \(D(R,d)\) describes the equilibrium displacement around a stationary source; the dynamical problem asks how that displacement is communicated when sources move, accelerate, or change configuration.

-That task should be stated at the correct level.
-The displacement equation is not intended to replace the whole microphysics of matter, nor to absorb all of ordinary matter dynamics into a single gravitational master equation.
+The displacement equation belongs to the displacement layer specifically.
 One layer contains the ordinary dynamics of matter and interactions within the transport structure.
 The other contains the displacement of the transport structure itself.
 These layers are coupled, but they are governed by different equations.
-The displacement equation only needs to know where masses are and how they move; it does not need to encode the internal structure of each source body.
-In that sense, the field equation belongs specifically to the displacement layer.
+The displacement equation needs the source distribution and its motion; it does not need to encode the internal structure of each source body.

-Gravity is not being treated here as a force internal to the transport structure.
-It is the transport structure itself being displaced.
-The task is therefore to propagate information about that displacement causally through the medium, not to reformulate all non-gravitational physics.
-Once this is stated clearly, the target of the field equation becomes narrower and cleaner: it must describe how mass-sourced displacement is communicated through the transport structure at the medium speed \(c\).
-Sections 4 and 5 develop that equation through the retarded displacement map and its local wave-equation equivalent.
+Gravity is the displacement of the transport structure itself.
+The target of the field equation is therefore narrow: it describes how mass-sourced displacement is communicated through the transport structure at the medium speed \(c\).
+Section 3.3 states the retarded map, and Section 4.2 gives its local wave-equation equivalent.

-## 3. Retarded Displacement Map
+### 3.2 Bulk sources and multi-source composition

+For macroscopic bodies, the relevant multi-source problem is usually already coarse-grained.
+Many nuclei packed into one region compose as bulk source content: their support regions define the effective displacement of the body, and the exterior field is governed by the aggregate mass-energy rather than by a separately ordered list of microscopic centers.
+This is the regime used in the weak-field calculations below.

+The same point can be read shell-wise.
+Many local displacement contributions on or within a shell do not add as literal volumes at an exterior point.
+They coarse-grain into a net exposed support measure, represented by an effective \(d_{\mathrm{eff}}^2\).
+The exterior map then responds to that effective support scale as though it were a single central radial defect, while the underlying source remains distributed.
+This is the displacement-side analog of the ordinary shell-theorem simplification, but applied to support measure rather than to force-vector cancellation.

+The reason this coarse-graining is physically safe is that ordinary matter keeps probes far outside the nuclear displacement cores.
+Electron structure, interatomic spacing, and material exclusion prevent a test body from approaching the actual support-scale centers of the nuclei.
+Thus, even at the surface of a planet, the observer is still enormously far from the microscopic displacement radii.
+The measured field is a bulk exterior displacement field, not a near-core sample of individual nuclear geometry.

+The nonlinear composition issue becomes important when one tries to model overlapping support regions, interior source structure, or competing local minima.
+In those cases, the local contribution should be applied after the surrounding background has been established.
+In practical terms, the nearest contribution is deferred and applied last, while the remaining contributions only need to advance inward toward the local minimum rather than follow a globally sorted list.
+The weak-field retarded map below is the coarse-grained reduction of that more detailed composition problem.

+### 3.3 Retarded displacement map

 Once displacement is treated as a physical modification of the transport-supporting network, and once changes in that displacement are taken to propagate at speed \(c\), the natural dynamical construction is retarded rather than instantaneous.
-The field at a point cannot depend on the source as it is “now” in a coordinate bookkeeping sense, but only on the source configuration whose influence has had time to propagate through the medium.
-In that sense, the displacement problem is causal from the outset: the geometry at a field point is determined by the past state of the source, evaluated on the relevant propagation cone.
+The field at a point is determined by the source configuration whose influence has had time to propagate through the medium.
+The displacement problem is causal from the outset: the geometry at a field point is determined by the past state of the source, evaluated on the relevant propagation cone.

-This suggests that the most fundamental statement of the dynamics is not differential but integral.
+This suggests that the most fundamental statement of the dynamics is integral rather than differential.
 Given a collection of masses with known trajectories, the displacement at each field point is constructed by summing source contributions evaluated at retarded time.
 In plain terms: given where masses are and how they are moving, evaluate the displacement at each field point by summing retarded contributions from all sources, each propagating at \(c\), using the source position at the retarded time.
-The importance of this statement is that it defines the dynamical problem directly in physical terms.
-The field is whatever results from propagation-limited sourcing through the medium; a PDE, if introduced later, is only a local representation of that more basic causal rule.
+The field is whatever results from propagation-limited sourcing through the medium; a PDE, if introduced later, is the local representation of that causal rule.

 For a single source, this means the displacement field at spacetime point \((\mathbf{x},t)\) is determined by the source position \(\mathbf{x}_s(t_r)\) at retarded time \(t_r\), where \(t_r\) satisfies